sioneptune/image-classifier/README.md

 Theses classes simplify the ARFF file writing when we have got all the features for all the images.
 For instance, the methode `getDescriptor` returns the feature description ('*@ATTRIBUTE name (Values | NUMERIC)*').
 We don't have to write all of them one by one because we use a pattern.

 ### Implemented features
-* barycenter
+* Barycenter
-* convex hull area
+* Convex hull area
-* bounding box 'height / width' ratio
+* Bounding box 'height / width' ratio
 * Hu's moments
-* hierarchy levels maximum of the drawing elements
+* Hierarchy levels maximum of the drawing elements
-* number of straight lines
+* Number of straight lines
-* number of peaks of the drawing histograms from the X and Y axes
+* Number of peaks of the drawing histograms from the X and Y axes
-* bounding box percentage of black pixels (pixels which belongs to the drawing)
+* Bounding box percentage of black pixels (pixels which belongs to the drawing)
-* zoning: it is possible to apply zoning for the following features: barycenter, Hu's moments, number of lines, number of peaks, pixel rate
+* Zoning: it is possible to apply zoning for the following features: barycenter, Hu's moments, number of lines, number of peaks, pixel rate

+## Developped classifiers
+### ARFF generation
+We first modelized some classifiers randomly before applying precise configurations.
+These classifiers allowed us to determine what we thought were the most useful features.
+We decided to modelize classifiers with two sets of attributes: all the features or the selected ones.

+We also use different zoning schemes:
+* regular 3x3
+* regular 2x2
+* 3x3 with "2-3-2" proportions

+Combining the feature selection and the zoning schemes, we have 6 possible configurations:
+* af\_33: all features with regular 3x3 zoning
+* af\_33_22: all features with regular 3x3 and regular 2x2 zoning
+* af\_232: all features with 3x3 ("2-3-2" proportions) zoning
+* sf\_33: selected features with regular 3x3 zoning
+* sf\_33_22: selected features with regular 3x3 and regular 2x2 zoning
+* sf\_232: selected features with 3x3 ("2-3-2" proportions) zoning

+Finally, the results with the selected features weren't not better than with all the features so we decided to use the attribute selection box (evaluator: CFS subset eval, search method: greedy stepwise) instead.
+The attributes selected by the box are almost equivalent to the ones we previously chose.
+The attribute selection box can select features applied to a precise zone, which we couldn't do because of our current API implementation.
+The box globally selected these features:
+* Barycenter
+* Convex hull area
+* "Height/width" ratio
+* Hierarchy level
+* Hu's moments
+* Histogram peaks
+* Number of elements
+* for the zones:
+	* Barycenter
+	* Histogram peaks
+	* Pixel rate
+	* Hu's moments
+	* Number of lines

+### Results using KNN classifiers
+Every ARFF configuration combined with KNN, K from K=1 to K=13, was tested.

+**Best result on the train dataset**: K=10, configuration=af\_33_22, accuracy=93.01% (with attribute selection) **Best result on the test dataset**: K=8, configuration=af\_33_22, accuracy=92.97% (with attribute selection)

+### Results for MLP classifier
+Every ARFF configuration was combined with the following MLP:
+* MLP one layer: A (attributes + classes)
+* MLP two layers: A, A
+* MLP three layers: 100, A, 100
+* MLP three layers: A, 100, A
+* MLP five layers: A, 200, 20, 200, A

+**Best result on the train dataset**: MLP A, configuration=af\_33_22, accuracy=95,49% (without attribute selection) **Best result on the test dataset**: MLP A, configuration=af\_33_22, accuracy=97,01% (with attribute selection)

-### Developped classifiers
+### Results for SVM classifiers
+SVM classifiers were optimised through GridSearch and tested with every ARFF configuration.

+**Best result on the train dataset**: cost=10, gamma=1, configuration=af\_33_22, accuracy=96,72% (with or without attribute selection)
+**Best result on the test dataset**: cost=10, gamma=1, configuration=af\_33_22, accuracy=96,33% (without attribute selection)

+Better results were found with GridSearch but they didn't give the same results when we tried them after.
+There were:

+**Best result on the train dataset**: cost=10^1,1, gamma=10^-0,05, configuration=af\_33_22, accuracy=98,23% (with or without attribute selection)
+**Best result on the test dataset**: cost=10^1,1, gamma=10^-0,05, configuration=af\_33_22, accuracy=97,88% (without attribute selection)

+### Conclusion
+The best models are:
+* MLP one layer
+* SVM cost=10, gamma=1
+with the configuration: all features, zoning 3x3 and 2x2

+These classifiers wrongly classify some *fire* images and mixe up *casualty* and *person* images.
+Those are some improvement axes we can focus on if we want a better classifier.